Alicella: Description

-Since red wavelengths of light are quickly absorbed by water and thus do not reach the deep sea, most amphipods have red to orange coloration, which helps them avoid predators.
+Since red wavelengths of light are quickly absorbed by water and thus do not reach the deep sea, most amphipods in this habitat have red to orange coloration, which helps them avoid predators.
 Alicella gigantea, however, are mostly white, which may reflect their lack of predators.
-Although there is minimal sexual dimorphism, there are very small differences in the shape and size of antenna segments between males and females.

-A. gigantea can be best distinguished from other Alicellidae by the combination of having the first gnathopod (leg-like appendage modified for feeding), simple in structure, and the first urosomite (segment that makes up part of the abdomen) with a rounded hump.
+A. gigantea can be best distinguished from other Alicellidae by a combination of traits, being the possession of a structurally simple first gnathopod (leg-like appendage modified for feeding), and having a rounded hump on the first urosomite (segment that makes up part of the abdomen).
+There is minimal sexual dimorphism, being very small differences in the shape and size of antenna segments between males and females.

 The peduncle (the first three segments of the antennae) of the second antennae is short, and its first article (segment) is strongly swollen.
 The mouthparts form a squarish bundle with the labrum and epistome (plate-like structures) being inconspicuous and blunt.
-The incisor edge (cutting edge of the mandible) is straight with some inner corner teeth.
+The incisor (cutting edge) of the mandible is straight with some inner corner teeth.
 There is one middle tooth, and the rakers (blade-like structures) are absent.
-The mandible palp is attached to the front end of the molar, while the molar (grinding section of the mandible) itself is rather large, simple and covered in small hairs.
+The mandibular palp is attached to the front end of the molar, while the molar (grinding section of the mandible) itself is rather large, simple and covered in small "hairs".
 The first maxilla (mouthpart appendages) have an inner plate with many setae (hair-like structures) occupying the inner edge, while the first maxilla palp (appendage sprouting off the maxilla) is two-jointed and large.
 The second maxilla has a medial facial row of setae, and the inner and outer plates of the maxilliped (appendages modified for feeding) are strongly developed.
 The second maxilla palp is longer than the outer plate.

-The first coxa (first segment of the gnathopod) is expanded at the anterior end and is visible.
-The first gnathopod is small and simple.
-The third article of this gnathopod is elongated, article five is longer than the sixth, and the dactylus (claw) is large.
+The first coxa (basal, first segment of the gnathopod) is expanded at the anterior end and is visible.
+The first gnathopod is small and simple, with its third article elongated, its article five longer than the sixth, with a large dactylus (claw).
 In the second gnathopod, article six is slightly shorter than article five (both of which are elongated and linear), and the seventh article is an overlapping obsolescent palm.
 The dactyli of the third to seventh pereopods (leg-like structures) are quite short.
-The inner ramus (branches at the end of an appendage) of the second uropod (appendages on the last segment of the body) is unnotched.
+The inner ramus (branches at the end of an appendage) of the second uropod (appendages on the last segment of the body) is un-notched.
 The third uropod has a regular peduncle (segment at the beginning of the appendage) and the outer ramus is articulated.
 The telson (rearmost segment on the body) is elongated and deeply cleft.